markshust/markshust.com-gatsby/content/blog/2019/12/28/ergonomic-workstation-programming-screencasting/index.md

 tags: ["programming"]
 ---

 It's been almost 6 years since I wrote [A programmer's ergononic workstation](/2014/03/31/programmers-ergonomic-workstation/).
 A lot has changed 😃.
 Since that blog post I've moved to a new home, got more into screen & video casting, and wanted to expand upon on my previous workstation setup.
-I've learned some lessons over the years, and have tweaked my home office into what I believe to be a very comfy and ergonomically friently workstation.
+I've learned some lessons over the years, and have tweaked my home office into what I believe to be a very comfy and ergonomically friendly workstation.

 ![Mark's home office](IMG_3003.jpeg)